baidu/bfe-book/en_us/design/module/module.md

 ## Introduction

-BFE supports plugin architecture that make it possible to develop new features rapidly by writing plugins (i.e. modules).
+BFE supports plugin architecture that makes it possible to develop new features rapidly by writing plugins (i.e. modules).

 With the BFE plugin architecture: